SoftwareEngineeringToolDemos/FSE-2011-Feature-Mapping/README.md

 The tool is not available for any external use and redistribution.<br>
 <p>
 This repository was constructed by [Bhargav Jhaveri](https://github.com/BhargavJhaveri/) under the supervision of [Dr. Emerson Murphy-Hill](https://github.com/CaptainEmerson).
+Thanks to Maxime Ouellet, Ettore Merlo, Neset Sozen and Martin Gagnon for their help in establishing this repository.